bugzilla/bugzilla/docs/en/rst/integrating/apis.rst

 Various pages on Bugzilla are available in machine-parseable formats as well as HTML.
 For example, bugs can be downloaded as XML, and buglists as CSV.
-While the team attempts not to break these ad-hoc APIs, they should not be used for new code.
+CSV is useful for spreadsheet import.
+There should be links on the HTML page to alternate data formats where they are available.

 XML-RPC
 =======